Liangqiong/liangqiong.github.io/_pages/about.md

 1) deep learning-driven image acquisition and reconstruction, and 2) the development of trustworthy medical AI systems from imperfect medical data.

-Please drop me an email if you are interested in doing research with me.
-I am happy to collaborate.

 ***RECENT NEWS***
 * 2022-06: One paper accepted to IEEE JBHI 2022 [Paper](https://ieeexplore.ieee.org/abstract/document/9806163)
 * 2022-05: One paper accepted to Nature Nanotechnology 2022 [Paper](https://www.nature.com/articles/s41565-022-01130-3)